 I study American Indian and early colonial Northeastern American history with a particular interest in the mid-Atlantic region and what the Dutch called "New Netherland" in the seventeenth century.
 Following transatlantic and transbaltic ties, I also study globalization and exchange in early modern Europe (Dutch Republic, late sixteenth-seventeenth centuries).

-I am interested in how the precarious, extractive economies and collisions of early colonial America shaped economic and consumer culture in the Dutch Republic and beyond.
-Specifically, my research examines "deep-time" Indigenous histories of today's New Jersey (especially trail networks, human geographies, place names), the seventeenth-century fur and wampum trades, and contemporaneous merchant networks, industry, and fashion in early modern Europe (beaver fur hats).
+My research examines Indian histories of today's New Jersey (trail networks, settlement patterns, placenames, oral histories), the seventeenth-century fur and wampum trades, and contemporaneous merchant networks, industry, and fashion in early modern Europe (beaver fur hats).

-MA, with distinction, Department of Archaeology, Leiden University, Netherlands, 2019.
+MA, with distinction, Department of Archaeology.
+Leiden University, Netherlands.
+2019.

 BA with honors, Department of Anthropology & Sociology.
 Lafayette College, Easton, PA.
 2017.

 Archaeological theory, historical ethnography, art history, spatial and environmental history, temporalities of landscape, heritage and memory, colonial cultures, colonial disorders, decolonizing methodologies, museum collections and collections research.